 your old Carpet and Padding

-  out and disposing of the old carpet and padding can cost anywhere from $1.00
+out and disposing of your old carpet and padding can cost anywhere from $1.00

-  to $2.00 per yard or more.
+to $2.00 per yard or maybe more.
 An experienced Carpet Installation crew of three can

 remove 100 yards of carpet and pad in less than an hour on a normal job.
 I personally think

-  yard is a fair price to remove the old carpet and padding because most Carpet
+yard is a fair price to remove the old carpet and padding.
+Most Carpet

-  Retailers have a large dumpster available for their
+Retailers provide a large dumpster available for their

 I think a reasonable dump fee is a fair

 charge if the installer you hire has to haul your old